 As social beings, women are meant to work together.
 Traditionally as the gatherers in a hunting-and-gathering society, women stuck together to watch the children, tend to the tribe, and ensure the safety of the group.
 Women are hardwired to collaborate, not to compete.

-During an asana practice, we move into various shapes, such as a triangle, cat, cow, dog, tree, or eagle.
+During an asana practice, we move into various shapes, such as a Triangle pose, Cow pose, Downward-Facing Dog, Tree pose, or Eagle pose.
 We take the shapes of all these different beings in nature to understand that we are one with everything in nature.
 The fear of another woman taking our beauty, youth, or success is so ingrained, however, there is still a practice of sideways glances, cutting remarks, and jealousy.

 But at the same time, we take the shape of a goddess in Utkata Konasana and get distracted by a gorgeous woman on another mat.
 Instead of noting that she, like you, is a goddess, we may spiral down a rabbit hole of emotions and thoughts that are not empowering to you or her.